I’ve noticed my blog getting some hits from the following type of search term:

 However, that was a full-on life.
 I wasn’t throttling things in any way.

 I’m living in a luxury apartment.
-I’m at coffee shops constantly.
-I’m attending meetups regularly, visiting tourist attractions, and staying very active.
+You’ll find me at coffee shops constantly.
+There’s the attending of meetups regularly, visiting tourist attractions, and staying very active.
 And I’m paying a second person’s way (my girlfriend) at least 25% of the time.

 Simply factoring out the extra spending that’s allocated toward my wonderful company, I’m spending somewhere between $900 and $1,000 per month on myself alone.
 And I’m not even trying to keep expenses particularly low.